: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : Fire at the Grand Storehouse of the Tower of London (1841) by J. M. W. Turner:

 : Watched Hitchcock’s Vertigo (1958) this evening with Kristyn.
-Will need some time to mull this …
+Will need some time to mull this one …

 : Andy Crouch: Understandably, the felt need of nearly every young person is how to acquire …